 Question 18:

-We spotted polar bears.
+spotted polar bears.

 The highlighted word 'spotted' is a verb.
 A verb conveys action or a state of being.